MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-a-shared-mailbox.md

 4. Do one of the following:
    - To give that permission to an additional member, select **Add permissions**, search for or select a member to add, and then select **Save**.
-   - To a permission from a member, use the Search box to search for the member if necessary,  select the **X** next to the member's name, and then select **Save**.
+   - To remove the permission from a member, use the Search box to search for the member if necessary,  select the **X** next to the member's name, and then select **Save**.

 4. Select **Save** again.

 ## Show or hide a shared mailbox in the global address list

-If you choose not to show the shared mailbox in teh global address list, the mailbox won't appear in your organization's address list, but it will still receive email sent to it.
+If you choose not to show the shared mailbox in the global address list, the mailbox won't appear in your organization's address list, but it will still receive email sent to it.

 ::: moniker range="o365-worldwide"